 How does CBD work?

-While there are still many studies going on to fully understand how CBD interacts with the brain, we do know a few things about how it effects the human body.
+While there are still many studies going on to fully understand how CBD interacts with the brain, we do know a few things about how it affects the human body.
 It interacts with the endocannabinoid system such as THC does, but it does not produce a “high” effect.
 More specifically, CBD targets two receptors, the CB1 and CB2 receptors.
 Both of these receptors handle a variety of bodily functions.

 - CB1 Receptor: These receptors handle an individual’s mood, memory, sleep, appetite and pain sensation functions within the body.